 - Set your refrigerator and freezer to their coldest settings (remember to reset them back to normal once power is restored).
 During an outage, minimize the number of times you open the refrigerator or freezer door.

 - Food can stay cold in a full refrigerator for up to 24 hours and in a well-packed freezer for 48 hours (24 hours if it is half-packed).

 - Find out about individual assistance that may be available in your community if you need it.

 - Register in advance with the local emergency management agency, the local fire department, other government agencies or non-profit groups.

 - If you have medication that requires refrigeration, check with your pharmacist for guidance on proper storage during an extended outage.

-- In order to protect against possible voltage irregularities that can occur when power is restored, you should unplug all sensitive electronic equipment, including TVs, computers, stereo, DVR, VCR, microwave oven, cordless telephone, answering machine and garage door opener.
-(Review the process for manually operating an electric garage door.)
+- In order to protect against possible voltage irregularities that can occur when power is restored, you should unplug all sensitive electronic equipment, including TVs, stereos, VCRs, microwave ovens, computers, cordless telephones, answering machines and garage door openers.

-- Be extra cautious when you go outside to inspect for damage after a storm.
-Downed or hanging electrical wires can be hidden by trees or debris, and could be live.
-Never attempt to touch or move downed lines, and keep children and pets away from them.
-Do not touch anything power lines are touching, such as tree branches or fences.
-Always assume a downed line is a live line.
-Call your utility company to report any outage-related problem.
+- Be extra cautious if you go outside to inspect for damage after a storm.
+Downed or hanging electrical wires can be hidden by trees or debris.
+Never attempt to touch or moved downed lines.
+Keep children and pets away from them.